Sharkarosa Wildlife Ranch is a 501(c)(3) non-profit ranch licensed and regulated by the USDA.

-Our 126 acre educational park offers field trips, private tours, open to the public Saturdays and Sundays and rental for events large and small!
-A Safari Tram, barrel train rides & outdoor dining areas help make Sharkarosa Wildlife Ranch your next wild adventure!
+Our 126 acre educational park offers field trips, private tours, open to the public Fridays, Saturdays and Sundays and rental for events large and small!
+Barrel train rides & outdoor dining areas help make Sharkarosa Wildlife Ranch your next wild adventure!

 Sharkarosa Wildlife Ranch sits on 126 breathtaking acres near Lake Ray Roberts in Denton County, Texas.

 Sharkarosa is a work in progress.
 At any one time, it houses roughly 130 animals with an additional 20-30 animals at other facilities on breeder loan.
 We are not, by design, a rescue organization.
 We do and can, however, assist with exotic animal rescues, both short and long term, either by lending experience, needed supplies, or housing.
 We do not take in domestic animals (dogs, cats, etc), pet shop animals (hamsters, hedgehogs, etc.), reptiles, amphibians or birds of any kind.
 Please contact your local humane society or specialty rescue group for assistance with these types of animals.
 Ongoing projects include new habitats, habitat expansions, building expansions and endangered and rare species breeding programs.
 We are a 501(c)(3) non profit facility, so all donations are tax deductible and go directly back into our programs, projects and care of the animals.